Rufino Santos

-Rufino Jiao Santos (August 26, 1908 – September 3, 1973) was the 29th Archbishop of Manila from February 10, 1953, until his death on September 3, 1973, and was the first Filipino elevated to the rank of cardinal.
+Rufino Jiao Santos (August 26, 1908 – September 3, 1973) was the 29th archbishop of Manila from February 10, 1953, until his death on September 3, 1973, and was the first Filipino elevated to the rank of cardinal.

 Early life and education

 Born in Barrio Sto.
 Niño, Guagua, Pampanga, Santos was the fourth of seven children of Gaudencio Santos, an overseer of farmland near Mount Arayat, and Rosalia Jiao y Romero.
-Rufino's three elder brothers were Manuel, Emiliano, and Quirino; his three sisters were Clara, Jovita, and Exequiela.
+Rufino's three older brothers were Manuel, Emiliano, and Quirino; his three sisters were Clara, Jovita, and Exequiela.
 Santos, nicknamed "Pinong", grew up in a house located 30 m from what is now the Immaculate Conception Parish.
-He was active in church activities as an acolyte, and was later a choir member of the Manila Cathedral School.
-Two factors influenced his priestly vocation: his stint as an altar server, and the encouragement of Father Jose Tahon, Manila Cathedral's parish priest.
+He was active in church activities as an acolyte and was later a choir member of the Manila Cathedral School.
+Two factors influenced his priestly vocation: his stint as an altar server and the encouragement of Jose Tahon, the Manila Cathedral's parish priest.

 He entered San Carlos Seminary on July 25, 1921, and earned a baccalaureate in canon law in 1929 and a doctorate in sacred theology in July 1931 at the Pontificia Universita Gregoriana.
-In 1927, the 19-year-old Santos and Leopoldo A. Arcaira, 24—both outstanding students of San Carlos Seminary—were the first recipients of the scholarships at the Pontifical Gregorian University in Rome, Italy.
+In 1927, the 19-year-old Santos and Leopoldo A. Arcaira, 24—both outstanding students of San Carlos Seminary—were the first recipients of scholarships to the Pontifical Gregorian University in Rome, Italy.

 Ordination and priesthood

 Santos was granted a papal dispensation to be ordained below the canonical age of 24.
 On October 25, 1931, two months shy of his 23rd birthday, Rufino J. Santos was ordained a priest at the Basilica of Saint John Lateran in Rome.
-He then served as an assistant parish priest in Imus, Cavite and as a parish priest in Marilao, Bulacan.
+He then served as an assistant parish priest in Imus, Cavite, and as a parish priest in Marilao, Bulacan.

-His later successor as archbishop, Cardinal Gaudencio Rosales, said during the Second World War.
+His eventual successor as archbishop, Cardinal Gaudencio Rosales, said of his actions during the Second World War:

 "Santos saved the life of Manila Archbishop Michael O'Doherty by admitting to the Japanese Army that it was he, as a secretary of the archbishop, who donated food to the poor, including Filipino guerrillas.
 Refusing to collaborate with the Japanese Army, Santos was sentenced to death but was plucked out by the Combined American and Filipino liberation forces on the night of his execution."

 Auxiliary bishop of Manila

-On August 19, 1947, Santos was appointed auxiliary bishop of the Archdiocese of Manila and titular bishop of Barca, in which he was ordained on October 24 of the same year.
-From 1950 to 1953, he served as the apostolic administrator of the Diocese of Lipa and of the Prelature of Infanta, pending the appointment of their new respective bishops.
-On December 21, 1950, Santos was appointed as the Archdiocese of Manila Military Ordinary.
+On August 19, 1947, Santos was appointed an auxiliary bishop of the Archdiocese of Manila and the titular bishop of Barca in modern Libya, and was ordained on October 24 of the same year.
+From 1950 to 1953, he served as apostolic administrator of the Diocese of Lipa, Diocese of Lucena and of the Prelature of Infanta, pending the appointment of their respective bishops.
+On December 21, 1950, Santos was appointed the first bishop of the Philippine Military Ordinariate.